influxdata/docs-v2/content/v2.0/write-data/_index.md

   - /v2.0/reference/cli/influx/write
 ---

-Collect and write time series data to InfluxDB using [line protocol](/v2.0/reference/syntax/line-protocol), Telegraf, data scrapers, the InfluxDB v2 API, `influx` command line interface (CLI), the InfluxDB user interface (UI), client libraries, and third-party technologies.
+Collect and write time series data to InfluxDB Cloud and InfluxDB OSS.
+Discover how to quickly start collecting data, and then explore other ways to write data using no-code solutions or developer tools.

 - [What you'll need](#what-you-ll-need)
 - [Quickly start collecting data](#quickly-start-collecting-data)